Noncommutative Cotlar identities for groups acting on tree-like structures: Introduction

 The first advantage of the result above is that it makes the verification of the Cotlar identity for previously known cases almost trivial.
-Indeed, we have that it holds in the following situations. \begin{enumerate}[label={\rm \textbf{(\arabic*)}}, ref={\rm {\arabic*}}, leftmargin=1.25cm] \item \textbf{Classical case.} In the classical case of $\sG = \ZZ$ and $\sG_0 =\{0\}$ with $m(x) = \sgn(x)$ we only have to verify that either $m(x+y) = m(x)$ or $m(-x) = m(y)$.
+Indeed, restricting ourselves to the discrete for clarity, we can easily show that it holds in the following situations. \begin{enumerate}[label={\rm \textbf{(\arabic*)}}, ref={\rm {\arabic*}}, leftmargin=1.25cm] \item \textbf{Classical case.} In the classical case of $\sG = \ZZ$ and $\sG_0 =\{0\}$ with $m(x) = \sgn(x)$ we only have to verify that either $m(x+y) = m(x)$ or $m(-x) = m(y)$.
 But that is trivial since either $x$ and $y$ have different signs or $x + y$ and $x$ share the same sign.

 \item \textbf{Free product case.} If $\sG = \sG_1 \ast \sG_2$ and $\sG_0 = \{e\}$ with both $\sG_2$ and $\sG_2$ discrete, then any function $m(\omega)$ such that its value depends on the first letter of the reduced word of $g$ satisfies \eqref{eq:CotlarFactor}.
 Indeed, we need to prove that either $m(g h) = m(g)$ or that $m(g^{-1}) = m(h)$.
 Assume the first equality fails, then the first letter of $g h$ and that of $g$ are different, but that can only happen if the reduced word of $h$ begins with the reduced word of $g^{-1}$.
-If that is the case $g^{-}$ and $h$ have the same starting letter and thus $m(g^{-1}) = m(h)$.
+If that is the case $g^{-1}$ and $h$ have the same starting letter and thus $m(g^{-1}) = m(h)$.
 This family of examples was explored by Mei and Ricard \cite{MeiRicard2017FreeHilb}. \end{enumerate}